Little Applegate River: History

-Pollution
+Water Quality

-The water quality of the Little Applegate River watershed is generally poor due to high temperatures, sedimentation, and oxygen saturation levels which occur throughout the region.
-Most of these problems are created by human activity; forests and riparian zones have been cleared to make way for agriculture, and high road densities cause slope failures.
-Hydraulic mining near Sterlingville devastated the surrounding landscape, leaving the slopes bare and sending rocks and gravel downstream.
-Cattle and sheep were introduced to the area in the late 19th century; they have since overgrazed some areas of the watershed, reducing native grasses and allowing noxious weeds to spread.
-Overgrazing also contributes to soil erosion.
-Large amounts of water is diverted from the river and its tributaries, sometimes to such an extent that the mouth is left nearly dry.
+The water quality of the Little Applegate River watershed is mildly warmer due to some occasional sedimentation, and higher oxygen levels which can occur throughout the region.
+Some of these issues are created by human activity, some naturally; several forest areas and riparian zones have been cleared to make way for agriculture during the turn of the previous century, and unmaintained road densities have caused slope failures.
+Hydraulic mining, also at the turn of the previous century near Sterlingville had, in the surrounding landscape, left some slopes bare and sent rocks and gravel downstream.
+However, the area has recovered over the decades.
+Cattle and sheep were introduced to the area in the late 19th century.
+They have, in some ecologically small areas overgrazed areas of the watershed, reduced a few native grasses and allowed some noxious weeds to spread.
+Over the last several decades, this has mostly been mitigated with seasonal growth and a more moderate, rotating approach to cattle grazing.
+Today, the negative environmental effects of strategically applied cattle grazing are virtually insignificant.
+Newer methods applied to cattle grazing in the area have demonstrated sound ecological control of most invasive plant species which, correspondingly precipitates the biodiversity of native plant species.

-A major contributor to the sedimentation of the Little Applegate River is McDonald Ditch, an irrigation ditch near McDonald Creek.
-Built in 1920 to provide water to residents of nearby Wagner Creek, the ditch has failed numerous times, sending several tons of dirt and mud downstream.
-The Talent Irrigation District approved purchasing a $10,000 monitoring system for the ditch in September 2010, and applied for a $100,000 United States Bureau of Reclamation grant to replace the ditch with pipes.
+A past century contributor to the sedimentation of the Little Applegate River was McDonald Ditch, an irrigation ditch near McDonald Creek.
+Built in 1918 and 1919 to provide water to residents of nearby Wagner Creek, the ditch has failed several times, sending several tons of dirt and mud downstream.
+The Talent Irrigation District approved purchasing a $10,300 monitoring system for the ditch in September 2010, and applied for a $100,000 United States Bureau of Reclamation grant to replace the ditch with pipes.